Eveep23/Interactive-Player/README.md

 # Interactive Player
 This is an emulator for Netflix's interactive movies.

-# Supports:

-* Multiple language support!
-You can switch the audio track when watching an interactive with the "L" key!

-* Initial Segment Support, which decides which segment to play first!

-* Support for the Default Choice Index!

-* Saving and loading!

-* Pause feature!
-With the spacebar!

-* Interactive Selection Menu!

-* UI Support!

-# Things to Add:

-* States and Preconditions,

 # How to Use:

 Add folders inside the programs directory, each folder is a different movie.